GW-SHC/c_bootstrap/README.md

 - See Essential C at http://cslibrary.stanford.edu/.
 - See Pointers and Memory, and Lists and trees at http://cslibrary.stanford.edu/.
-- See http://shah7.com/c.pdf for an excessivly indepth guide on C.
+- See http://shah7.com/c.pdf for an excessively indepth guide on C. The original!

 What resources have you found?
 Post them in this repo!